Species Introduction

 Acclimation Process

-When introducing your Endler Rainbow Guppies to their new home, the acclimation process is vital to ensure their health and reduce stress.
+When introducing your Endler Rainbow Guppies to a new tank, it is crucial to acclimate them properly to reduce stress and prevent shock.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag over the course of an hour.
-This process helps the fish adjust to the water chemistry of their new environment.
-Finally, gently release the guppies into the tank, avoiding the introduction of bag water to prevent contamination.
-Monitor them closely for signs of stress during the first few days.
+After this, gradually mix small amounts of tank water into the bag over the course of an hour.
+Finally, gently release the guppies into the tank, avoiding the water from the bag.
+This slow acclimation process will help ensure a smooth transition and promote the health of your new aquatic companions.

 Long-term Care